hikari-no-yume/Twitter-archive-analyser/README.md

 The lists are generated as HTML files with clickable links.
 They're sorted by reply count (descending).

-The missing usernames and the fact only replies from you (not from them) are counted are due to the limited data a Twitter archive provides.
+The follower list data included in a Twitter archive doesn't include usernames, but this script is able to recover them from the tweet data in the archive!
+However, that only works when you've replied to a follower at least once.
+Similarly only replies from you (not from them) are counted, simply because Twitter archives only contain data on your own tweets.

 I wrote this tool to help me reduce my Twitter follower count.